osklc/osklc/README.md

-<h1 align="center">Hi 👋, I'm osklc</h1>
+<h1 align="left">Hi 👋, I'm osklc</h1>
-<h3 align="center">🎓 I’m a first-year Software Engineering student 💻 Still a beginner in programming, but excited to learn and grow</h3>
+<h3 align="left">🎓 I’m a first-year Software Engineering student 💻 Still a beginner in programming, but excited to learn and grow</h3>

 <h3 align="left">🚀 About Me:</h3>
 <p align="left">Most of the projects I upload are small programs I built while learning.